-11 Jun “Son Cuatro: In Conversation” Produced by CauseConnect for Riverside Art Museum to Support The Cheech
+11 Jun “Son Cuatro: In Conversation” Series Features Cheech and Produced by CauseConnect for Riverside Art Museum

 Part of RAM’s continued programming leading up to its opening of The Cheech, “Son Cuatro: In Conversation” is focused on sharing the work and the stories of Chicana/o artists, gaining their insights, and helping to inspire more community interaction in support of The Cheech.
-This inaugural series of four programs is made possible through the generosity of the Union Pacific Foundation.
+These first four programs are made possible through the generosity of the Union Pacific Foundation.

-Each conversation features a guest host to be announced.
-In addition, the moderator of the series is Todd Wingate, Director of Exhibitions and Collections at the Riverside Art Museum.
-The producer of the series and of the podcast is Melissa Richardson Banks, the arts marketing specialist who has managed Cheech Marin’s notable Chicano art collection since 2005.
+Each conversation features Cheech Marin, a guest host, and Todd Wingate, Director of Exhibitions and Collections at the Riverside Art Museum.
+The producer of the series is Melissa Richardson Banks, the arts marketing specialist who has managed Cheech Marin’s notable Chicano art collection since 2005.
 She has also worked with him to organize, market, and tour more than 13 exhibitions of works from his collection to over 50 museums nationwide and in Europe.
 Her firm CauseConnect celebrates its 20th anniversary of “doing business by doing good” in October 2021.
 The logo for Son Cuatro was designed by Eva Crawford.

 Margaret García on Wednesday, June 16, 2021, 4 p.m.
-(PDT): Margaret García says “her work provides a look at my community through the presence of the individual” and her desire is for her work “to be pertinent and meaningful.”
+(PDT): Artist Margaret García says “her work provides a look at my community through the presence of the individual” and her desire is for her work “to be pertinent and meaningful.”
 Although she does not consider her work overtly political, over time, she has come to realize that many of her portraits belies the stereotypes given to any one culture by the media.
 In addition to her portrayals of sensual women of mixed race, many of García’s street scenes and landscapes depicting her neighborhood of Highland Park are in Cheech Marin’s collection.
-A teacher and a mentor to many young artists, García studied at California State University, Northridge; Los Angeles City College; and the University of Southern California where she earned her Master of Fine Arts degree in 1992.
+A teacher and a mentor to many young artists, García studied fine art at California State University, Northridge; Los Angeles City College; and the University of Southern California.
 Her work has been exhibited in group shows throughout the United States and in Europe, and she is published widely.
 García teaches and lectures extensively on art in different cultures.
 Her first solo museum exhibition opens this October at the Museum of Ventura County (www.venturamuseum.org).
-Learn more at www.margaretgarcia-artist.com.
+Learn more at www.margaretgarciastudio.com.
 During the pandemic, García conceived her “Prayers” project and has been a mentor, inspiration, and champion for the team that now leads Prayers Worldwide.
 Visit www.prayersfromla.org.

 Sonya Fe on Wednesday, June 23, 2021, 4 p.m.
 (PDT): Sonya Fe grew up drawing on the cement floors of her family’s East Los Angeles home—an activity that her seven siblings, her Jewish-American mother, and her Mexican-American father fully encouraged.
 In 1976, she earned her Bachelor of Arts degree from Art Center College of Design in Los Angeles, California.
 Her paintings, which are recognized for their beautiful execution, focus on the plight of women and children.
 Fe has published children’s stories and a drawing book, and is the co-founder of Publishing Children’s Stories, a program for elementary schools that integrates literacy, art, and technology.
 Her work has been exhibited in museums and galleries throughout California; across the nation, including New York and Washington D.C.; and in Mexico and Japan.
 Visit www.sonyafe.com.